Dr Eric Schneider

 London School of Economics and Political Science (LSE)

-Research Affiliate, Centre for Economic Policy Research (CEPR)
+Research Fellow, Centre for Economic Policy Research (CEPR)

 Official LSE website: here

 View my CV: here

 I am currently conducting research on three broad topics in the history of health and historical economic demography: